Thavanish/skyport-panel-installer/README.md

    - Add, start, stop, or restart servers.
    - Monitor server performance.
    - Configure server settings.
-   - the start script should be in your home directory named start-paneld.sh
+   - The start script should be in your home directory named `start-paneld.sh`.

 ## Updating the Panel